raycast/extensions/extensions/fathom-analytics-stats/README.md

 ## Setup
 1. Sign in to your Fathom account.
 2. Obtain an API token [here](https://app.usefathom.com/api) and site ID from Fathom your site settings.
 3. Add the API token and site ID to the extension preferences in Raycast.
+If you have selected a site-specific API token, make sure you choose the correct site you want to view in the extension.

 ## Usage
 1. Open Raycast.